 If you’re considering AstraZeneca, please read COVID-19 vaccination – Weighing up the potential benefits against risk of harm from COVID-19 Vaccine AstraZeneca.

 See more information about the AstraZeneca COVID-19 vaccine.

 You will need to complete a consent form (PDF 192KB) before your vaccination at SA Health vaccination clinics.
 If you are not able to complete this before you attend a clinic, a consent form will be available on the day.
 Consent can be withdrawn at any time prior to receiving a dose of vaccine.

 You will need to bring your Medicare card.
 If you do not have a Medicare card, bring photo ID.

 You may be asked to wear a mask.
 If you do not have a mask, you will be provided with one.

-You can have someone attend your vaccination appointment for support, including a support worker, family member, carer or friend.
+You can have someone attend with you for support, including a support worker, family member, carer or friend.